-(6): Press this button to reduce background noise.
+C (6): Press this button to reduce background noise.
 The display will show either OFF or ON for a few seconds when you press the button.

-Dolby[®] Noise Reduction is manufactured under a license from Dolby Laboratories Licensing Corporation.
+Dolby Noise Reduction is manufactured under a license from Dolby Laboratories Licensing Corporation.
 Dolby and the double-D symbol are trademarks of Dolby Laboratories Licensing Corporation.

 EJECT: Press this button to remove the tape.
 The radio will play.
-If you leave a cassette tape in the player while listening to the radio, it may become warm.

 CLN: If this message appears on the display, the cassette tape player needs to be cleaned.
 It will still play tapes, but you should clean it as soon as possible to prevent damage to the tapes and player.
 See "Care of Your Cassette Tape Player" in the Index.
 After you clean the player, press and hold EJECT for five seconds to reset the CLN indicator.
-The radio will display - to show the indicator was reset.
+The radio will display --- to show the indicator was reset.